jascha030/wp-plugin-lib/README.md

 ### Hookables

 The plugin revolves around classes implementing `HookableInterface` or one of it's extended interfaces.
-Hookables should only contain public methods that are hooked to wordpress' filters or actions.
+Hookables should only contain public methods that are hooked to WordPress' filters or actions.

-I recommend using the `LazyHookableInterface`, classes implementing this will only be constructed upon the first call to a hook containing one of it's methods.
+I recommend using the `LazyHookableInterface`, classes implementing this will only be constructed upon the first call to a hook containing one of its methods.

 Here's an example of a class Implementing `LazyHookableInterface`: